 - Local actions – Orders: (Vertical specific) Clicks on the “Order” button on any Google location-based ad or service after an ad interaction.

 - Local actions – Menu views: (Vertical specific) Clicks on the menu link on any Google location-based ad or service after an ad interaction.

 The Good and the Bad About Local Conversion Actions:

-Looking at the list, I agree with some of these as legitimate conversions and not so much with others.
-So, #1 Clicks to Call , I want to know if there are clicks to call from the map section and I would consider that a conversion.
+Looking at the list, we agree with some of these as legitimate conversions and not so much with others.

-So, while I applaud Google for adding the ability to get more information about the interactions that are taking place on my maps through the Google Ads program, I don’t think it’s giving an accurate picture in some instances.
+So, while we applaud Google for adding the ability to get more information about the interactions that are taking place on my maps through the Google Ads program, we don’t think it’s giving an accurate picture in some instances.